kioxia-jp/aisaq-diskann/workflows/AiSAQ_index.md

 **Usage for AiSAQ indices**
 ===========================

-To generate AiSAQ-index, use the `apps/build_disk_index` program.
+To generate an AiSAQ-index, use the `apps/build_disk_index` program.
 -----------------------------------------------------------------

 The additional build arguments are as follows:

 1. **--use_aisaq**: Enable AiSAQ index build.
-2. **--inline_pq** (default is R, all inline): Set the number of pq vectors to be stored inline as part of the index node, pass `R` value to store all PQ vectors inline, pass -1 to auto select the maximal number of inline PQ vectors that will not have any impact on the index file size. value must be between -1 and `R`.
-Valid only with `use_aisaq` option.
+2. **--inline_pq** (default is R, all inline): Set the number of pq vectors to be stored inline as part of the index node.
+Pass the value `R` to store all PQ vectors inline, or pass -1 to automatically select the maximum number of inline PQ vectors that do not impact the index file size.
+The value must be between -1 and `R`.
+This option is valid only when the `use_aisaq` option is enabled.
-3. **--rearrange**: Enable vectors rearrangement during build, when enabled, each vector will be assigned and stored with a new id, in a way that the number of IOs needed to read the PQ vectors during search will be minimal.
-This option is ignored if all PQ vectors are stored inline.
-Valid only with `use_aisaq` option.
+3. **--rearrange**: Enable vectors rearrangement during the build.
+When this option is enabled, each vector is assigned a new ID and stored in a manner that minimizes the number of I/O operations needed to read the PQ vectors during a search.
+This option is ignored if all PQ vectors are stored inline, and it is valid only when the `use_aisaq` option is enabled.
-4. **--num_entry_points** (default is none): Number of entry points that should be generated to be used as a search start points.
+4. **--num_entry_points** (default is none): Number of entry points used as start points during a search.
 Value must be between 1 and 1000.
-Valid only with `use_aisaq` option.
+This option does not have any impact on existing medoid/s generation and valid only when the `use_aisaq` option is enabled.

 ### Notes
-- Unlike older version of AiSAQ, only one index is being built.
+- When the 'use_aisaq' option is enabled, only an AiSAQ index is generated (a DiskANN index is not generated).
-- A private case in which all PQ vectors are stored inline is similar to the older version of AiSAQ index.
+- When only the `use-aisaq` option is enabled, the configuration of index is identical to the one generated with older version (tag 0.1.0)
-- There is no conversion tool from non-AiSAQ index to AiSAQ index.
+- A tool to convert from DiskANN index to AiSAQ one is not delivered.

-To search AiSAQ-index, use the `apps/search_disk_index` program.
+To search with AiSAQ-index, use the `apps/search_disk_index` program.
 --------------------------------------------------------------------

 The additional search arguments are as follows:

-1. **--use_aisaq**: Enable AiSAQ search, when enabled, the PQ vectors will be read from the media on demand.
+1. **--use_aisaq**: Enable AiSAQ search; the PQ vectors read from the media on demand.
 2. **--pq_read_io_engine** (default is aio): Select IO engine to use for reading the PQ vectors from the media.
 Supported io-engines are `aio` and `uring`.
-Valid only with `use_aisaq` option.
+This option is valid only when the `use_aisaq` option is enabled.
-3. **-V (--vector_beamwidth)** (default is 1): The vector beamwidth to be used for search.
+3. **-V (--vector_beamwidth)** (default is 1): The vector beamwidth to be used for a search.
 Value must be <= `W`.
-Valid only with `use_aisaq` option.
+This option is valid only when the `use_aisaq` option is enabled.
-4. **--pq_cache_size** (default is 0): PQ vectors cache DRAM size, may be specified in B, KiB, MiB, GiB or in % of the total vectors.
-You may use B/K/M/G/% suffix to specify this value, if no suffix, specified as the number of vectors (e.g. 0.8%, 0.6G, or 100000).
-Valid only with `use_aisaq` option.
+4. **--pq_cache_size** (default is 0): Specify the DRAM size for caching PQ vectors in B, KiB, MiB, GiB or as a percentage of the total vectors.
+You may use the B/K/M/G/% suffix to indicate this value.
+If no suffix is provided, the value is interpreted as the number of vectors (e.g. 0.8%, 0.6G, or 100000).
+This option is valid only when the `use_aisaq` option is enabled.
-5. **--pq_read_page_cache_size** (default is 0): PQ vectors read page cache DRAM size - per thread, may be specified in B, KiB, MiB or GiB, maximal value is 32MiB.
-You may use B/K/M/G suffix to specify this value, if no suffix, specified in Bytes (e.g. 0.012G or 3.5M).
-Applicable only with index that was built with `rearrange` option.
-Valid only with `use_aisaq` option.
+5. **--pq_read_page_cache_size** (default is 0): Specify the DRAM size for read page cache per thread in B, KiB, MiB or GiB.
+The maximum is 32MiB.
+You may use the B/K/M/G suffix to indicate this value.
+If no suffix is provided, the value is interpreted in Bytes (e.g. 0.012G or 3.5M).
+Applicable only to indices built with `rearrange` option.
+This option is valid only when the `use_aisaq` option is enabled.

 ### Notes
-- Search in non-AiSAQ mode using AiSAQ index is supported.
+- Searching in non-AiSAQ mode using AiSAQ index is supported by not specifying `use_aisaq` option
-- Search using older version of AiSAQ index is supported, older AiSAQ index will be automatically detected.
+- Searching using AiSAQ index generated with older version (tag 0.1.0) is supported.
+The version of the AiSAQ index is automatically detected.
-- Search with filter using rearranged AiSAQ index is not supported.
+- Searching with filter using a rearranged AiSAQ index is not supported.

 Examples
 --------